Homelessness in Our Community

 Permanent Supportive Housing (PSH) is an evidence-based intervention that links permanent, affordable housing with flexible, voluntary support services to assist with housing retention and independent living.
 It is primarily targeted to individuals who have a history, or are at risk of, housing instability that are currently living in the private rental market or non-sustainable housing situations.

-McMan Youth, Family and Community Services Association provides ICM for individuals and families to be delivered in alignment with the housing first philosophy.
+McMan Youth, Family and Community Services Association provides ICM for individuals and families to be delivered in alignment with housing with supports philosophy.
 PSH is a housing model for individuals with complex needs who are currently or have experienced homelessness and have a history of housing instability.
 Tenancy in one of the 30 units is not time-limited meaning an indefinite length of stay is possible, although PSH programs operate with a recovery orientation.
 Each program participant/tenant has their own lease agreement and is governed by the Residential Tenancies Act (RTA).

 Site-based PSH programs operate with the expectation of maintaining positive profile and relationships within the local neighborhood.
 Involvement and engagement of neighbors and local organizations can be a positive way for a PSH program to improve community integration and the network of relationships and supports available for participants.